-WHY GO: This choice corner of Pennsylvania, a short drive west of Philadelphia, has been termed “America’s Garden Capital.”
+Yes, Kennett Square sits within a choice corner of Pennsylvania’s Brandywine Valley, a short drive west of Philadelphia, that’s been called “America’s Garden Capital.”
 With 31 world-class horticultural assets within a 30-mile radius, Brandywine Valley encompasses the greatest concentration of public gardens on the continent.

-The typical tourist comes to Pennsylvania’s Brandywine Valley – Southern Chester County PA to see the world-famous Longwood Gardens, and then leaves.
-But you know by now that The Getaway Mavens don’t do “typical tourism.”
-And, so, there are other things to do in Brandywine Valley for lovers of art, flowers, mushrooms, and – um – lovers in general.
+The typical tourist comes to Pennsylvania’s Brandywine Valley and Chester County PA to see the world-famous Longwood Gardens, and then leaves.
+But there are other things to do in Chester County for lovers of art, flowers, mushrooms, books, ice-cream, and – um – lovers in general.

-Come to see the gardens, then stay to eat some fungi in the Mushroom Capital of the World and step into the “inner sanctums” of three generations of Wyeth artists.
+Come to see the gardens, then stay to eat some fungi in the Mushroom Capital of the World, followed by ice-cream on farms and shops, and step into the “inner sanctums” of three generations of Wyeth artists.

 Of course, all while staying in amazing inns and eating the best cuisine this spectacular region has to offer.
 Combine this getaway with a deeper dive into West Chester PA.

-And this more remote Chester County PA – for a longer respite from urban life.
+And this more of Chester County PA – including a very decadent Ice Cream Trail, for a longer respite from urban life.

 Brandywine Valley PA joins this roster of Top Romantic Getaways in Pennsylvania.
 You might just get some more romantic getaway ideas.